-Recently Cricut added a new machine to their line up.
-Let me tell you it’s an adorable addition!
-The Cricut Joy is a smaller Cricut machine that is made to be portable.
+Recently Cricut added a new machine to their lineup.
+Let me tell you, it’s an adorable addition!
+The Cricut Joy is a smaller Cricut machine made to be portable.

 Table of Contents

 The machine can write and cut.
 It can also cut a wide variety of materials and can cut materials without a mat!
 The machine can also be cut using a mat so you can use all of your existing Cricut materials with it.